Summary

 Casey has been called an “even-keeled moderate, not only in tone but in policy”, but after Donald Trump became president in 2017, Casey developed a “new, saltier social media prowess”.
 His outspoken opposition to many of Trump’s actions prompted one local media outlet to describe his new strategy before his 2018 reelection campaign as “Oppose Trump every chance he gets”.[30][31]

-On February 18, 2018, speaking to John Catsimatidis on New York radio station WNYM, Casey issued a warning to special counsel Robert Mueller not to deliver a report on his findings in the Russian interference in the 2016 United States elections investigation too near to the 2018 midterm elections.
-While saying he could not “make any assumptions about where the Mueller investigation is going,” he said he “would recommend Mueller not release a report on his findings near the midterms” because it would “distract from elections or cause people to question the election’s integrity”.[30]
+In February 2018, while speaking to John Catsimatidis on New York radio station WNYM, Casey issued a warning to special counsel Robert Mueller not to deliver a report on his findings in the Russian interference in the 2016 United States elections investigation too near to the 2018 midterm elections.
+While saying he could not “make any assumptions about where the Mueller investigation is going”, he said he “would recommend Mueller not release a report on his findings near the midterms” because it would “distract from elections or cause people to question the election’s integrity”.[32]

 Committee assignments